6ixka/Detailed-Report-on-Outlier-Detection-in-Lagos-State-Election-Data-by-Francisca-Azodo-/README.md

 Column names and data types across the datasets were standardized to facilitate accurate merging.

 # Geocoding:
-Geocoding techniques were applied to add latitude and longitude values to polling units with missing coordinates using the Nominatim geocoding service from the geopy library.
+Geocoding techniques were applied to add latitude and longitude values to polling units with missing coordinates using the geocode for sheets and Mapping sheets.
 # Data Merging
 Combining Datasets:
 The datasets were merged into a single DataFrame, consolidating all relevant polling unit information and election results.